BinhexTeam/website/website_recaptcha_v2_login/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to use reCAPTCHA v2 on website forms.
+This module allows you to use reCAPTCHA v2 in the login form.

-It is a helper module that only provides the widget and the validation logic which can be used by other modules to actually display it on website forms and check whether the user entry is valid.

-This module originally comes from ``website_recaptcha_reloaded`` from Tech Receptives, which itself comes from ``website_recaptcha`` from Elico Corp.

 **Table of contents**